 In 2006, the South Beach Wine & Food Festival® celebrated its fifth anniversary and became one of the largest and most well-known festivals of its kind in the country.

 The Festival entered into the beginning of its partnership with Food Network in 2006, during the planning stages of the 2007 Festival.
-The resulting Food Network South Beach Wine & Food Festival, which took place February 22 – 25, 2007, attracted 30,000 guests.
-The newly renamed Festival also featured the first Burger Bash® hosted by Rachael Ray.
+The resulting Food Network South Beach Wine & Food Festival took place February 22 – 25, 2007 and attracted 30,000 guests.
+The newly renamed Festival also featured the first-ever Burger Bash® hosted by Rachael Ray.

-The Festival debuted its large-scale, family-friendly program – Fun and Fit as a Family, which still takes place each year for two days during the Festival weekend at Jungle Island.
-Attendance at the Festival surpassed 50,000 this year.
+The Festival debuted its large-scale, family-friendly program – Fun and Fit as a Family, which still takes place each year for two days during the Festival weekend.
+Attendance at the Festival surpassed 50,000 guests this year.

 The Festival welcomed King Juan Carlos I and Queen Sofia of Spain to Miami for a special tribute to the wines and food of Spain.

 In 2011, the Festival celebrated 10 years and released the Food Network South Beach Wine & Food Festival Cookbook: Recipes and Behind-the-Scenes Stories from America’s Hottest Chefs (Clarkson Potter, November 2010), written by Lee Brian Schrager with Julie Mautner, featuring a foreword by Anthony Bourdain.

 The Festival celebrated the opening of the newly constructed Wine Spectator Restaurant Management Laboratory at FIU, a state-of-the-art teaching facility built as a result of funds raised by SOBEWFF®.

 The Festival celebrated its 15th anniversary with an expansion of its physical footprint into Broward County with the launch of the Taste Fort Lauderdale Series.